Harmon-Blockchain/mma_gym_app/README.md

-This is a beta social/MMA education app buitl with Next.js and deployed with Vercel that I am developing for my home gym Florida Combat Academy.
+This is a beta social/MMA education app built with Next.js that we are developing for mixed martial arts gyms and plan to eventually roll out remote personal training sessions.